 At this point, the blockage is clean and your drainage pipe has been resealed.
 Now all that’s left for you to do is to reassemble your unit.

 Need Help?
-Call Sansone for Quality Air Conditioning Services in South Florida
+Call Sansone for AC Service in South Florida

 If your mini split air conditioning system is leaking water and you can’t figure out why – or if you’d rather leave it to the professionals, Sansone is here to help.
 Our reliable air conditioning services will get your AC working efficiently again fast.Schedule Service